Updated June 2024.

 From traditional Portuguese recipes to vibrant international fusions, there are so many cuisine options for foodies to explore in Lisbon.
 But with so many selections to sample, it can be hard to know where to begin.

-In this post, you'll learn about several of the best neighborhoods in Lisbon for foodies, highlighting the top restaurants, markets, and street food options in each area.
+Learn about several of the best neighborhoods in Lisbon for foodies, highlighting the top restaurants, markets, and street food options in each area.
 Whether you're a local looking for new food hotspots or a traveler planning a culinary adventure, this guide will help you discover the best flavors of Lisbon's food scene.

-Known for its small traditional restaurants and bars, this neighborhood is a great place to try traditional Portuguese dishes such as bacalhau (salted cod)and cozido a delicious meat and vegetable stew).
+Known for its small traditional restaurants and bars, this neighborhood is a great place to try traditional Portuguese dishes such as bacalhau (salted cod) and cozido, a delicious meat and vegetable stew.
 Its bustling streets are filled with traditional taverns and bars, offering a diverse and authentic Portuguese dining experience.

 This historic neighborhood is known for its seafood restaurants, where you can try fresh fish and other seafood dishes.
 Its winding streets and picturesque views make for an enchanting dining experience, with many restaurants offering outdoor seating to take in the sights and sounds of the neighborhood.